 Laser medical procedure

-It can likewise be used to treat a few kinds of astigmatism.
-The medical procedure changes the condition of the cornea by removing a little amount of tissue from the eye.
+In severe cases, eye surgery or laser surgery may be suggested as a treatment to regain clear vision.
+There are three common types of refractive surgery that change the condition of the cornea by removing a little amount of tissue from the eye.
 This is done with an exceptionally centered laser beam around the eye surface.

 For a consultation and to schedule an appointment contact us today at (561) 798-0244